 A reader forwarded the following letter to me, with a request that I post it.
 I contacted the author – Pam Smith, of Manassas, Virginia – and was gratified to receive her permission to post it here.
 It’s an excellent letter and one that I believe we can all support.

 A Reader’s Excellent Letter to the Franklin County Board

-By Connie Jones
+By CH Jones